 Safe, stable plant operation

-Given our diverse range of operations that include chemicals, fibers, homes, construction materials, electronics, and health care, the Asahi Kasei Group has plants with a wide variety of different characteristics.
+Given our diverse range of operations that include the Material, Homes, and Health Care business sectors, the Asahi Kasei Group has plants with a wide variety of different characteristics.
 No single approach to safety would be appropriate for all plants.

 We employ a systematic process to tailor the safety effort to each plant's specific requirements, including the use of PDCA cycles.
 One characteristic of process is the formulation of separate maintenance standards for each individual unit of equipment to ensure the appropriateness of the method and period of maintenance.